WorkFirst NJ (WFNJ)

 How do I apply for WorkFirst NJ? #

-If eligible, you’ll receive your benefits through the “Families First” card which can be used at merchants POS (Point-of-Sale) terminals and ATM’s.
+If deemed eligible, you’ll receive your benefits through the “Families First” card which can be used at merchants POS (Point-of-Sale) terminals and ATM’s.

 What is General Assistance in NJ? #